Deep Probabilistic Supervision for Image Classification: Abstract

 \section{Abstract}

 Supervised training of deep neural networks for classification typically relies on hard targets, which promote overconfidence and can limit calibration, generalization, and robustness.
-Self-distillation methods aim to mitigate this by leveraging inter-class and sample-specific information present in the model’s own predictions, but often remain dependent on hard targets, reducing their effectiveness.
-With this in mind, we propose Bayesian Self-Distillation (BSD), a principled method for constructing sample-specific target distributions via Bayesian inference using the model’s own predictions.
-Unlike existing approaches, BSD does not rely on hard targets after initialization.
-BSD consistently yields higher test accuracy (e.g. +1.4\% for ResNet-50 on CIFAR-100) and significantly lower Expected Calibration Error (ECE) (-40\% ResNet-50, CIFAR-100) than existing architecture-preserving self-distillation methods for a range of deep architectures and datasets.
-Additional benefits include improved robustness against data corruptions, perturbations, and label noise.
-When combined with a contrastive loss, BSD achieves state-of-the-art robustness under label noise for single-stage, single-network methods.
-The source code is available at \url{https://github.com/antonadelow/BSD}.
+Self-distillation methods aim to mitigate this by leveraging inter-class and sample-specific information present in the model’s own predictions, but often remain dependent on hard targets without explicitly modeling predictive uncertainty.
+With this in mind, we propose Deep Probabilistic Supervision (DPS), a principled learning framework constructing sample-specific target distributions via statistical inference on the model’s own predictions, remaining independent of hard targets after initialization.
+We show that DPS consistently yields higher test accuracy (e.g., +2.0\% for DenseNet-264 on ImageNet) and significantly lower Expected Calibration Error (ECE) (-40\% ResNet-50, CIFAR-100) than existing self-distillation methods.
+When combined with a contrastive loss, DPS achieves state-of-the-art robustness under label noise.
+The source code is available at \url{https://github.com/antonadelow/DPS}.